 Are there any other costs?
 Is there anything I need to bring?

-Please bring your own tool kit if you have one, an apron, notebook and sharp pencil.
+The bindery is equipped with a range of small hand tools but do bring your own tool kit if you have one.
+Please also bring an apron, notebook and sharp pencil.

 When I've finished, what course can I do next?